snowch/dashdb-etl-bluemix-template/README.md

 ### Building

-Execute the instruction below to execute:
+Execute the instruction below to build:

 ```
 ./gradlew build